Best Auto Top Off System - Keeping Your Aquarium Stable (2020 Reviews 🏅)

 3) JBJ Auto Top Off - Budget Friendly ATO

 The JBJ Auto Top Off system is one of the main time tested entry level auto top off systems on the market.
-This system is different than the others before it on this list as it features two manual float switches instead of digital sensors.
+This system is different than the others before it on this list as it features two manual float switches that will trigger as your water level rises.
+There are no of digital sensors on this auto top of system.
 I actually don't mind the dual float sensors and with the two types of setups you can do with this ATO system, you can have a pretty full proof and redundant system.

 Another great feature is this system is easy to customize.
 You can modify the auto shut off timer by upping the time on the controller and tuning the shut off with a screw driver and you can also turn on an alarm when the ATO turns on.
 That's a really great feature for control and to prevent any flooding in the event the float switches fail.